Phantasus/Cuis-Smalltalk-Slang/Journal.md

 for App development and Swift is used on IOS (take that Apple for not allowing interpreter languages back in the beginnings).

+I splited the C translation into its own package and the basic functionality was put into Slang-Kernel.
+So that these things can be loaded independently, when someone just wants to translate a specifc project to JavaScript and then unloads it again afterwards.
+I'm not a big fan of over modularization, but I hope I'm not doing that by just breaking modules not on a namespace boundary but on a "functionality boundary".
+So put things in packages which make in combination sense.
+Maybe the tests should be just put into Slang-Tests as when you are testing you are normally using the whole stack.
+Something to ponder.

 ## 31st May 2020 (jpb)